Banking and Deposits

 - 7xxxxx – General expenses

-Activity – An optional four-character code used to group all costs associated with a specific event or major activity.
+Activity— An optional four-character code used to group all costs associated with a specific event or major activity.
 Activity codes are assigned to transactions involving multiple organizations or funds that share responsibility for a common event or activity.
 This code must be set up in Banner by Accounting prior to use.
 As this is an optional code, transactions with an invalid activity code will be posted without it.
-An example of an activity would be Conference A, Field Trip B, Event C, or Speaker D. Click here for a list of Activity Codes.
+An example of an activity would be Conference A, Field Trip B, Event C, or Speaker D. For a list of Activity Codes, download Activity Codes (XLSX).

-A: Contact Dave Berglund in Accounting at firstname.lastname@example.org or 651-696-6234.
+A: Contact Dave Berglund in Accounting.
 Dave is the guardian of Macalester’s chart of accounts.
 If a new FOAPAL is needed or a change to an existing FOAPAL is warranted, Dave will work with you to get things set up promptly and correctly.
 Typically, a new FOAPAL can be operational within 3 business days of your request.
-Dave’s back-up for this type of inquiry is Kate Walker at email@example.com or 651-696-6562.
+Dave’s back-up for this type of inquiry is Patricia Langer.